Evolv Technologies (EVLV) CFO Now Out After CEO Terminated And After Admitting To Improper Revenue Recognition – Hagens Berman

 SAN FRANCISCO, Nov.
-25, 2024 (GLOBE NEWSWIRE) -- Evolv Technologies Holdings (NASDAQ: EVLV) announced that its Chief Financial Officer Mark Donohue resigned and that he will not receive any severance payments or benefits in connection with his departure.
+28, 2024 (GLOBE NEWSWIRE) -- On Nov.
+21, 2024, Evolv Technologies Holdings (NASDAQ: EVLV) announced that its Chief Financial Officer Mark Donohue resigned and that he will not receive any severance payments or benefits in connection with his departure.

 This news follows the company’s Nov.
 13, 2024 disclosure that it would not timely file its quarterly report with the SEC because of its pending investigations into the company’s sales practices.
 More specifically, the company said that “certain sales, including sales to one of its largest channel partners, were subject to extra-contractual terms and conditions, some of which were not shared with the Company’s accounting personnel, and that certain Company personnel engaged in misconduct in connection with those transactions.”